waku-org/docs.waku.org/docs/guides/js-waku/index.md

 ## Getting Started

-Check out the quick start guide and comprehensive tutorials to learn how to build applications using `@waku/sdk`:
+Have a look at the quick start guide and comprehensive tutorials to learn how to build applications using `@waku/sdk`:

 | Guide | Description |
 | - | - |